nco/nco/cmake/README.md

 -- ZLIB library is needed...
 ```

-the netcdf function detection should be
+the netCDF function detection should be

 ```
 -- Found netcdf library at: I:/nco/cmake/build/netcdf-c/build/liblib/Debug/netcdf.lib